Skazi: Controversy

-During the ongoing Gaza war and genocide which started in 2023, Skazi has been vocal in his support of Israeli troops and hostages held in Gaza.
+During the ongoing Gaza war which started in 2023, Skazi has been vocal in his support of Israeli troops and hostages held in Gaza.

 In early November 2023, Skazi participated in a video produced as "psychological warfare against Gazans and Hamas" which stated "we will return to dance on the ruins of your houses in Gaza".
 The video was created by "The Civil Front" ("Hachazit Haezrahit"), a self-proclaimed "apolitical" initiative calling to "completely annihilate Hamas and Islamic Jihad" and giving free rein to Israel and the IDF in Gaza.

 On 28 November 2023, together with four other Israeli DJs, Skazi performed a set during a memorial at the site of the Re'im music festival massacre, where 364 concertgoers were killed and 36 taken hostage by Hamas.

 Skazi has performed for Israeli soldiers before they entered Gaza, with the intention of contributing to the war effort and raising combatants' morale and motivation to fight.

 In July 2024, Skazi dedicated a set at Tomorrowland festival to Israeli troops and hostages, while displaying an Israeli flag on stage.

 In July 2025, a controversy arose regarding plans for Skazi to perform again at Tomorrowland.
 It has been mentioned that Skazi calls himself a "Combat DJ" who motivates soldiers before they go into battle in Gaza.
 In response to this controversy, Skazi posted on his Instagram page stating "my mission is to bring unity" and calling to "make music not war".
 The performance was subsequently cancelled.